BOI Filing for LLCs: Guide to Beneficial Ownership Reporting

 For your BOI report, you’ll need specific details about each beneficial owner.
 These include full legal names, current addresses, birthdates, and identifying numbers from official government-issued documents.
 While you’re filing, you’ll also want to confirm the ownership percentage for each owner if you have multiple owners.

-LLCs are usually pretty straightforward business structures, but there are a few special cases that may or may not need to file.
+LLCs are usually pretty straightforward business structures, but there are a few special cases that may or may not need to be filed.
 For example, HOAs might need to file a BOI report if they’re structured as a standard LLC, but they’d be exempt if they were structured as a social welfare organization.

 LLCs created within an Indian tribe might need to file, and they might not — usually, the tribe’s office or agency qualifies as a “Secretary of State or similar office” under the terms of the Corporate Transparency Act.
 But if a federal agency issued the tribal LLC’s charter, then a BOI report wouldn’t be necessary.